 The tendency of Portland limestone cement to thaumasite form of sulfate attack limits its use.
-The thaumasite formation is proved to be dependent on the solubilities of lime and CO_2 which increase at low temperature [10, 11].
+The thaumasite formation is proved to be dependent on the solubility of lime and CO_2 which increases by low temperature [10, 11].

 Recent studies carried out on pure system of sodium silicate and ettringite at 7°C highlighted the role of pH on the mechanism of the thaumasite formation [12, 13].
-Low pH value of 9.5 initiated by bubbling CO2 gas to the mix at 7°C lead to an intermediate phase composed of carbonated ettringite and silicate phases and show an infrared shoulder around 1030 cm-1 (Figure 9a, b).
-The intermediate phases transformed to thaumasite upon rising the pH-value to 12.5 with lime water (Figure 10).
-Previous literature mentioned the formation of an intermediate phase before the formation of thaumasite without going into details [14].
+Low pH value of 9.5 initiated by bubbling CO2 gas to the mix at 7°C leads to an intermediate phase which accords with the literature [14].
+The X-ray diffractogram of the intermediate phase proved to be composed of carbonated ettringite and silicate phases which show an infrared shoulder around 1030 cm-1.
+(Figure 9 a ,b).
+The intermediate phases transform to thaumasite upon rising the pH-value to 12.5 by supplying lime water (Figure 10).

-Aragonite was detected in the intermediate carbonated phase.
-Its presence indicates that the bubbling process might have created a localized pressure suitable to form the high-pressure calcium carbonate polymorph.
-Under these conditions, the octahedral silicon might have formed with the residual OH ions in the mix.
+Aragonite was detected in the carbonated phase.
+Its presence indicates that the bubbling process have created a localized pressure suitable to form the high-pressure calcium carbonate polymorph.
+Under these conditions of highly localized pressure, the octahedral silicon might have formed with the residual OH ions in the mix.
 This arise at low temperatures where atomic and molecular vibrations are relatively slow.
-The $[Si(OH)6]^{2-}$ groups formed is distorted because the carbonate ions delocalize the high charge of the strongly polarizing Si ion [14].
+The[Si(OH)6]2- groups formed is distorted because the carbonate ions delocalize the high charge of the strongly polarizing Si ion [14].

+The supply of lime offers a strong nucleophilic agent to silicon already polarized by the carbonate ions and is further polarized by the OH- ions.
+This results in bonding the lime with the octahedrally polarized silicon and the formation of thaumasite.
 The identification of an octahedral silicon in the amorphous phase by NMR shall support this theory.

-The supply of lime offers a strong nucleophilic agent to silicon already polarized by the carbonate ions to be further polarized by the OH- ions.
-This results in bonding lime with the octahedrally polarized silicon and the formation of thaumasite.

 It is interesting to know that the thaumasite formed despite the low concentration of sulfate which only source is ettringite [12, 13].
-This would rise the question of whether a destructive and nondestructive thaumasite exist depending on the concentration of sulfate in a way analogous to the previous finding of harmless sulfate deficient ettringite which becomes harmful with the excess of the sulfate supply [15, 16, 17].
+This would rise the question of whether a destructive and nondestructive thaumasite exist depending on the concentration of sulfate in a way analogous to the previous finding of sulfate deficient ettringite which becomes harmful with the excess of the sulfate supply [15, 16].

-The present work indicates that activated clays improves the performance of Portland limestone cement in sulfate solution.
+The present work indicates that activated clays improves the performance of Portland limestone cement in water and sulfate solution.
 This takes place in mortar cured for 28 days in water as well as in mortars of higher porosity prepared with a w/binder ratio =0.6 and cured for 1 day only at room temperature.

 The improvement is due to lowering lime concentration due to the pozzolanic reaction of the activated clay and the increased CSH phases formed in the system.
-Thaumasite attack in this system is not expected to appear because of the relatively slow carbonation process in samples totally immersed in water or in sulfate solutions.
-The presence of the intermediate phase and the consequent rerise of pH by the supply of lime are prerequisite for the thaumasite formation.
+Thaumasite attack in this system is not expected to appear because of the relatively slow carbonation process in samples totally immersed in water or in sulfate solutions which is not enough for the formation of the intermediate phase and the consequent rerise of pH by the excess supply of lime.